Apply for or renew greyhound trainer registration

 - ensure people assisting in greyhound training or handling is registered as an owner, trainer or attendant

 - inform authorities of the names of greyhounds housed in and removed from your kennels.

 Before you apply

-You must open your kennels to be inspected.
+You must also open your kennels to be inspected.

-If you are upgrading your licence from a greyhound owner/trainer to a public trainer, you must also sit and pass a written test before you submit your application.
+If you're upgrading your licence from a greyhound owner/trainer to a public trainer, you must also sit and pass a written test before you submit your application.

 The test is an open book test which is usually done at home.

 To arrange to sit the test, contact the Chief Steward at Licensing NT.

 To apply, follow these steps: